DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-15-hiring-staff-update.md

 In addition, the same link appeared many times in each row (for example, ‘edit listing’ appeared for each job) which created a less than ideal experience for assistive technology users.

-This jobs dashboard represented the ‘hub’ in a ‘hub and spoke’ information architecture pattern.While this was sufficient at the time it was built, with more things now being associated with a job we needed to move towards a hierarchical structure.
+This jobs dashboard represented the ‘hub’ in a ‘hub and spoke’ information architecture pattern.
+While this was sufficient at the time it was built, with more things now being associated with a job we needed to move towards a hierarchical structure.

 ### What we did